RuneAudio/Docs/docs/index.md

 ## Advanced users

-**Make sure you are completely confident and that you know what you are doing before fiddling about, as you could mess things up.
-Alteration of the configuration might result in you having to reimage your SD card and start again.**
+> [WARNING] <i class="fa fa-exclamation sx"></i> Make sure you are completely confident and that you know what you are doing before fiddling about, as you could mess things up.
+Alteration of the configuration might result in you having to reimage your SD card and start again.

 Due to the integrated nature of the system (and the strong interaction between RuneUI and RuneOS), the manual editing of the system configuration files is not recommended, as they are periodically written by the RuneUI PHP worker.
 Please understand this behaviour before complaining about any malfunctions which may occur as a result of any manual modification.